 March 3, 2026 Total Lunar Eclipse Livestream

 Watch the SolarSTEAM livestreams of the March 3, 2026 total lunar eclipse.
-Anchored at Southern Illinois University Carbondale, the livestreams will include views from SolarSTEAM and DEB Initiative volunteer telescopes at 3 locations in North America including Carbondale, Illinois, Trinidad, Colorado, and Guadalajara, Mexico as follows.
+Anchored at Southern Illinois University Carbondale, the livestreams will include views from SolarSTEAM and DEB Initiative volunteer telescopes at 3 locations in North America including Carbondale, Illinois, Trinidad, Colorado, and Salem, Oregon.
+This is the last total lunar eclipse visible from the US until December 2028.
+Don’t miss it!
 You can watch all the livestreams right here or directly on YouTube live on the following channels:

 @NASASolarSTEAM2: Deep Sky Imagery from SIU Carbondale.
 There is more in the sky than just the Moon this evening.
 This second channel will have live stacked images from a second 100mm telescope showing galaxies, nebula and star clusters throughout the evening.

-@NASASolarSTEAM4: Lunar eclipse images from DEB Initiative team #02 in Trinidad, Colorado.
+@TotalityTown: Lunar eclipse images from DEB Initiative team #02 in Trinidad, Colorado.
+This site will see all phases of the total solar eclipse.

 Schedule

-3:30AM CST: The broadcast begins with a message from Southern Illinois University Carbondale giving an overview of what to expect to see this evening on the main @NASASolarSTEAM channel.
+3:30AM CST / 9:30AM GMT: The broadcast begins with a message from Southern Illinois University Carbondale giving an overview of what to expect to see this evening on the main @NASASolarSTEAM channel.
 Secondary channels begin streaming clean telescope feeds.
 At this time, the lunar eclipse is already in progress with the start of the penumbral phase.
-This phase is barely noticeable as a slight dimming of the Moon as the penumbral shadow of the earth is cast upon it.
+This phase is barely noticeable as a slight dimming of the Moon as the penumbral shadow of the Earth is cast upon it.
 Throughout the evening, the deep sky imaging telescope will change target approximately every 15 minutes.

 Lunar Eclipse Timing: